Provinces of Italy: Interwar period

 In 1930 Spezia became La Spezia, while in 1931 Bari delle Puglie became Bari.
-Province of Littoria (Latina) was created in 1934, and the Province of Asti in 1935. n 1939 the Province of Aquila degli Abruzzi became the Province of L'Aquila, and in 1940 the Province of Friuli was renamed the Province of Udine.
+Province of Littoria (Latina) was created in 1934, and the province of Asti in 1935.
+In 1939 the province of Aquila degli Abruzzi became the province of L'Aquila, and in 1940 the province of Friuli was renamed the province of Udine.

 Following the annexation of a part of Yugoslavia in 1941, during the World War II, the province of Zara was enlarged and joined the Governorate of Dalmatia (comprising the province of Zara, and the new provinces of Spalato, and Cattaro), while in the occupied central part of the present-day Slovenia the new province of Ljubljana was created.
 This lasted only until 1945, when Yugoslavia regained the lost territories after the end of the World War II.

 After World War II

 In 1945, after the end of the World War II, the province of Aosta changed its name to Aosta Valley and Littoria to Latina; the new province of Caserta was recreated.

-With the Paris Peace Treaties, signed on 10 February 1947, Italy lost the provinces of Fiume, Pola and Zara, and part of the provinces of Trieste and Gorizia.
+With the Paris Peace Treaties, signed on 10 February 1947, Italy lost the provinces of Fiume, Pola, and Zara, and part of the provinces of Trieste and Gorizia.

 Moreover, the province of Trieste was occupied by United States and British forces.
 The Italian Republic therefore had 91 provinces at its birth.
 The province of Ionio was renamed as Taranto in 1951, and in 1954 the province of Trieste was returned to Italy.

 Recent history

-The Province of Pordenone was created in 1968, the province of Isernia in 1970, and the Province of Oristano in 1974.
+The province of Pordenone was created in 1968, the province of Isernia in 1970, and the province of Oristano in 1974.
 In a reorganization in 1992 eight provinces were created: Verbano-Cusio-Ossola, Biella, Lecco, Lodi, Rimini, Prato, Crotone, and Vibo Valentia, while Forlì was renamed as Forlì-Cesena.

-Four new provinces were created in Sardinia in 2001, with effect from 2005: Olbia-Tempio, Ogliastra, Medio Campidano and Carbonia-Iglesias.
+Four new provinces were created in Sardinia in 2001, with effect from 2005: Olbia-Tempio, Ogliastra, Medio Campidano, and Carbonia-Iglesias.
 In 2004 three further provinces were created: Monza and Brianza, Fermo, and Barletta-Andria-Trani, making a total of 110 provinces.

 In May 2012, a referendum abolished the eight provinces of Sardinia, and this suppression was to take effect on 1 March 2013.
 On 6 July 2012, new plans were published to reduce the number of provinces by around half.
-In January 2014 the Sardinian Regional Administrative Court declared "unconstitutional" the abolition of the Sardinian provinces, which occurred in 2013.
+In January 2014 the Sardinian Regional Administrative Court declared "unconstitutional" the abolition of the Sardinian provinces.

-In 2014 the Delrio Law transformed the Provinces of Italy in a reduced number of broader administrative entities.
+In 2014 the Delrio Law transformed the provinces of Italy in a reduced number of broader administrative entities.